atorstling/rusttalk/slides/slides.md

 # Back to Lifetimes and Ownership

-# Lifetimes and Functions - calling
+# Lifetimes and Functions - Calling

 * Move